sez11a/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/05-securing-liferay/03-SSO/06-ldap/01-ldap-servers-intro.md

 **Server Name:** Enter a name for your LDAP server.

 **Default Values:** Several common directory servers appear here.
-If you use one of these, select it.
-The rest of the form is populated with default values for that directory.
+If you use one of these, select it to populate the rest of the form with default values for that directory.

 These settings cover the connection to LDAP.

 **Base Provider URL:** The link to the LDAP server.
 Make sure the Liferay server can communicate with the LDAP server.
 If there is a firewall between the two systems, make sure the appropriate ports are opened.

-**Base DN:** The Base Distinguished Name for your LDAP directory.
-It is usually modeled after your organization.
-It may look similar to this: `dc=companynamehere,dc=com`.
+**Base DN:** The Base Distinguished Name for your LDAP directory, usually modeled after your organization.
+It may look like this: `dc=companynamehere,dc=com`.

 **Principal:** The default LDAP administrator user ID is populated here.
 If your administrator ID differs, use that credential instead.
 You need an administrative credential because Liferay uses this ID to synchronize user accounts to and from LDAP.

-**Credentials:** This is the password for the LDAP administrative user.
+**Credentials:** Enter the password for the LDAP administrative user.

 This is all you need to make a regular connection to an LDAP directory.
-The rest of the configuration, however, may need to be customized, as it represents "best guesses" as to correct defaults.
+You may, however, need to customize the rest of the configuration, as it represents "best guesses" as to correct defaults.
 The default attribute mappings usually provide enough data to synchronize back to the Liferay database when a user attempts to log in.
 To test the connection to your LDAP server, click the *Test LDAP Connection* button.

 ## Checkpoint